Remedy92/Culi/docs/development/menuExtract/menuExtract.md

 - Generates enhanced thumbnails using Sharp for better OCR
 - Stores files in Vercel Blob with structured paths
 - Creates menu record in Supabase database
+- Returns URLs for thumbnail and enhanced versions

 **Key Implementation Details**:
 ```typescript